qericdev/Java-Projects/README.md

 9. Bulls and Cows: Program that implements the game Bulls and Cows.
 It generates a random number or random string accordingly to user requirements and it gives turns to the player to find the right solution.
 10. Amazing Numbers : Program that find special numbers (spy, even, odd, happy, sad, palindromic, sunny, duck, jumping) based on user input.
 11. Zookeeper : Program that prints specific strings (formatted aniamls with symbols) based on user input.
 Use case of block texts.
+12. Minesweeper : Popular game Minesweeper.
+The player needs to indicate the position of a mine or a number.
+Win if he guess all correct positions without touching mines.